George Dundas (Royal Navy officer): HMS Euryalus

 In June 1808 Dundas discovered several vessels at anchor at the entrance of Nakskov close into the shore.
 He anchored and sent four boats to destroy them.
 They burnt two large troop transports and captured a gun-vessel armed with two 18-pounders and carrying 64 men.
 The enemy lost seven men killed and twelve wounded, as well as many drowned; the British had one man slightly wounded.
-During the same year Dundas went to Elbing, a small port in West Prussia about 60 kilometers east of Dantzig (now in Poland) to embark Princess Marie Josephine Louise of Savoy (the consort of Louis XVIII), the Duc du Berry and other members of the French royal family.
+During the same year Dundas went to Elbing, a small port in West Prussia about 60 kilometers east of Danzig (now in Poland) to embark Marie Joséphine of Savoy (the consort of Louis XVIII), the Duc du Berry and other members of the French royal family.
 He took them to Carlscrona in southern Sweden and, after re-embarking them at Gottenburg, finally to Harwich.

 Dundas was also involved in the Walcheren Campaign in July 1809 when a British armed force of 39,000 men landed on Walcheren.
 Euryalus joined the squadron which forced the passage of the Scheldt between the batteries at Flushing and Cadsand on 11 August 1809.
 Euryalus had no casualties although two men were killed and nine wounded in the other ships.
 Later she was stationed off Cherbourg under the orders of Captain Sir Richard King, and in November 1809 she captured the French privateer lugger Etoile of 14 guns and 48 men.
 In the spring of 1810 Euryalus escorted a large convoy from Spithead to Portugal and the Mediterranean and was then attached to Captain Blackwood's inshore squadron off Toulon.